istimons/django/README.md

 Run the following commands respectively in the project's directory.

-Get all the projects requirements
 1. ```pip freeze > requirements.txt```

-Install the requirements\
 2. ``` pip install -r requirements.txt```